Vision Loss Treatment in Ranchi

 Which Specialist Should You See?

 For vision loss, an ophthalmologist should perform an initial comprehensive eye examination to localize the problem.
-Dr. Dibya Prabha, MS Ophthalmology (RIMS), FICO, Retina Fellow at LVP Eye Institute Hyderabad, is a retina and vitreous specialist at Neurovision Clinic, Ranchi, with advanced training in diagnosing and treating retinal causes of vision loss.
+Dr. Dibya Prabha, MS Ophthalmology (RIMS), FICO, Retina Fellow at LV Prasad Eye Institute Hyderabad, is a retina and vitreous specialist at Neurovision Clinic, Ranchi, with advanced training in diagnosing and treating retinal causes of vision loss.
 If the vision loss is determined to be neurological in origin (optic nerve, chiasm, or brain pathology), Dr. Prabha coordinates with Dr. Yuvraj Lahre, neurologist, to provide collaborative care under the same roof.

 Diagnostic Approach